DanielLChang/DropIt/docs/README.md

 ## Architecture and Technologies
 This project will be implemented with the following technologies:
 * Vanilla Javascript will handle the overall logic in creating the webpage.
-* React will setup the modal for the user.
 * HTML5 and Canvas will be used for DOM manipulation and rendering.
 * Howler.js will play audio sounds in the library.
 * AnimeJS will animate the canvas drawings.